RienNeVaPlus/type-arango/API.md

 ```
 ![divider](./assets/divider.small.png)

-### `@Route.auth(funct)`
+### `@Route.auth(...authorizeFunctions)`

 Takes a function to determine access permission on a document level.
 Used whenever there is no other way of determine the permission than deriving them from the document itself.
-Might cause an additional read, so it is preferred to use [`Route.roles`](#routerolesfunct) whenever possible.
+Might cause an additional read, so it is preferred to use [`Route.roles`](#routerolesrolefunctions) whenever possible.

-- **funct** `(arg: RouteAuthArg) => boolean` - a function returining whether the document can be accessed.
+- **authorizeFunction** `(arg: RouteAuthArg) => boolean` - a function returining whether the document can be accessed.
 The `RouteAuthArg` contain useful tools and information:
   - **req** `Foxx.Request`
   - **res** `Foxx.Response`
   - **session** `(set?: Partial<Foxx.Session>) => Foxx.Session` - function to read or write the current session